 The damage caused by the Covid-19 pandemic has been felt by everyone.
 Everyone has a story to tell of a job lost, a loved one departed, a holiday cancelled.
 From the personal to the global, the impact can be seen everywhere.
-And while the success of the vaccine roll out and roadmap to normality gets closer, it is important to remember that this economic shock is far from over.
+And while many are understandably frustrated and wish to be done with the pandemic, climbing case rates tell us this economic shock is far from over.

 In Greater Lincolnshire, the economic effect has been profound.
 Almost a third of workers have been put on furlough and claimant rates have nearly doubled.
 Investment plans have been put on hold.
-Meanwhile, firms are still facing uncertainty as the transition period with the European Union comes to an end and the exit from the Single Market fundamentally reshapes many of the region's trading and labour market relations.
+Meanwhile, firms are still facing uncertainty as the transition period with the European Union comes to an end and the exit from the Single Market fundamentally reshapes many of the region's trading and labour market relations